vz086/tiktool/README.md

 Video Tutorial: https://www.youtube.com/watch?v=O-MBgMulvmk

-1. Install Python 3.8+ and add it to PATH during installation.
+1Install Python 3.8+ and add it to PATH during installation.
 2. Install Google Chrome.
 3. Download and extract the latest release ZIP.
 4. Open a terminal in the directory and install the needed packages with pip install -r requirements.txt
 5. Run the application through python main.py
 6. Input your links in the configuration tab.
 7. Start one of the bots!
+8. Star the project if it works! ⭐️